 NOTE 12.
-SUBSEQUENT EVENT - DEVELOPER REIMBURSEMENT
+DEVELOPER REIMBURSEMENT

-Subsequent to year-end, the District reimbursed Allen C. Perez and Andrea L. Perez ("Developer") a total of \$559,949, including \$24,807 in developer interest, using surplus operating funds.
+During the current fiscal year, the District reimbursed Allen C. Perez and Andrea L. Perez ("Developer") a total of \$300,000, using surplus operating funds.
 The reimbursement was related to the following projects: construction of 10" sanitary sewer lines, construction of 8" and 12" water lines, and sanitary sewer easement.
+The remaining balance owed to the Developer as of year end was \$235,143.